Annette DiMeo Carlozzi: Directorships

 At the CAC, Carlozzi was charged in particular with enhancing and diversifying the Center’s visual arts programming.
 She brought in traveling exhibitions of new sculpture from Nagoya City, Japan and a Frankfurt Museum-organized survey of unrealized Soviet architectural proposals, as well as Latinx scholar Amalia Mesa-Bains’ landmark 1993 exhibition, “Ceremony of Spirit: Nature and Memory in Contemporary Latino Art,” and Dr. Lowery Stokes Sims’ “Next Generation: Southern Black Aesthetic,” 1992.
 During “Next Generation,” she collaborated with musical theater artist Kenneth Raphael to create a dance performance/tour of the exhibition for upper-level donors to the CAC, deepening her goal of introducing rigorous contemporary art to general audiences through experimentation across genres.
 And she curated the next installment of her exploration of regional art centers with “LA Next,” 1993, featuring new works by Los Angeles–based artists Karen Carson, Charles Gaines, Tom Knechtel, Manuel Ocampo, George Stone and Pat Ward Williams.
 She also advised in the groundbreaking presentation of the Lisa Corrin-curated “Soul Shadows: Urban Warrior Myths” by New Orleans–based artist Dawn DeDeaux.
 During those early years of the renovated building, working artists led the disciplinary areas, including Julie Hébert (theater), Jay Weigel (music), and Lew Thomas (visual arts); other key members of the team included MK Wegmann (associate director), Peggy Morrison Outon (development director), Elena Ronquillo (performance art), Pamela Marquis (education), and Michael Swindle (visual arts associate).

-From 1990 to 1994, Carlozzi served on the Federal Advisory Committee for International Exhibitions (FACIE), the artist advisory for U.S. representation at the Venice Biennale, São Paolo Art Biennial, and various other recurring international art exhibitions; she traveled as a FACIE evaluator to Cuenca, Ecuador and Barcelona, Spain as well.
+From 1990 to 1994, Carlozzi served on the Federal Advisory Committee for International Exhibitions (FACIE), the artist advisory for U.S. representation at the Venice Biennale, São Paulo Art Biennial, and various other recurring international art exhibitions; she traveled as a FACIE evaluator to Cuenca, Ecuador and Barcelona, Spain as well.
 And she continued her work as an advisor, panelist and panel chair for New Orleans entities, for nearby Houston’s Cultural Arts Council, and for regional museums and galleries.